Poikilos/integratoredu/README.md

 Then initial setup of this repo required (never required to be typed again since these packages are in the dependencies list in app.js [in this version of npm they are added to the list automatically after npm install, where as --save must be specified in versions earlier than 5 such as on Ubuntu Xenial]):

-DON't ACTUALLY do any of the stuff below--just do ```npm install``` instead, which will read package names from package.json
+DON't ACTUALLY do any of the stuff below--just do ```npm install``` instead (see above), which will read package names from package.json
 ```
 cd ~/Applications/integratoredu
 npm init